 Extracting temporal features has been extensively studied for skeleton-based action recognition.
-Many of these methods are proposed to more adequately capture motion patterns within a local time window~\cite{2020_cvpr_msg3d, 2019_cvpr_as_gcn, 2019_cvpr_agc_lstm}.
+Many of these methods are proposed to more adequately capture motion patterns within a local time window (the adjacent several frames)~\cite{2020_cvpr_msg3d, 2019_cvpr_as_gcn}.
 Instead, we investigate learning the video-wide temporal evolution.

 Recent skeleton-based action recognition work used the graph neural networks as backbones.
 They usually did not directly capture the entire motion sequence's relative temporal order.
 Instead, they gradually increase the sizes of temporal receptive fields to progressively capture temporal information of longer sequences as the networks go deeper.
 In general action recognition, one of the pioneering works that captures the entire video's temporal information was using a linear ranking machine, named rank pooling, to model the temporal order of a video~\cite{2016_cvpr_rank_pooling}.
-Then, Fernando \etal proposed the hierarchical rank pooling to more completely capture the action sequence's complex and discriminative dynamics~\cite{2016_cvpr_discriminativer_rp}.
+Then, Fernando \etal{} proposed the hierarchical rank pooling to more completely capture the action sequence's complex and discriminative dynamics~\cite{2016_cvpr_discriminativer_rp}.
 At a similar time, \cite{fernando2017discriminatively_ijcv} stated that utilizing subsequences provides more features that are specifically about temporal evolution than merely using single frames.
-Subsequently, Fernando \etal showed how to use deep learning to learn the parameters of rank pooling~\cite{fernando2016learning}.
-Later, Cherian \etal further generalized rank pooling's form with subspaces and formulated the objective as a Riemannian optimization problem~\cite{cherian2018non,cherian2017generalized}.
+Subsequently, Fernando \etal{} showed how to use deep learning to learn the parameters of rank pooling~\cite{fernando2016learning}.
+Later, Cherian \etal{} further generalized rank pooling's form with subspaces and formulated the objective as a Riemannian optimization problem~\cite{cherian2018non,cherian2017generalized}.

 The approaches along the direction mentioned above usually modeled learning the video-wide temporal order as an optimization problem.
 The training was generally not end-to-end with the exception of~\cite{fernando2016learning}.
 It first transformed the length-varying video to a fixed-length sequence; then, the chronological information was learned on the new representation and required expensively computing the gradients of a bi-level optimization, resulting in slow convergence.